 The voice assistant is in computers.
 What is unique in Microsoft is that it is in the game console too.

 Cortana in Windows Phone is always on.
 I am not sure if it is an advantage as it consumes the battery.

 Microsoft partnered with Harman Kardon to make a speaker that is always on.
 They call it Invoke.
 It can play music, make Skype calls and control smart home devices.
 Its emphasis is in the quality of the sound.
 (That is precisely where Amazon Echo could improve).
 Remember that Samsung acquired Harman Kardon.

 That's the same positioning that the Apple Voice assistant.
-They will launch at the end of 2017.
+They launched at the end of 2017.
 The marketing strategy seems similar.
-We will need to wait to see the differences.
+The impact of Invoke has been lower than the Apple product.